Professional womens suits are your passport to success.

 Today, Life in Italy proclaims, "A suit is professional.
 It's classy.
 It's elegant.
 A suit screams power, competence and ambition."

-Once considered a fashion eyesore, Hilary Clinton made the womens pant suit a dignified ensemble during her 2008 campaign for the presidency.
+Once considered a fashion eyesore, Hilary Clinton made the womens pant suit a dignified ensemble during her time in the Senate, as Secretary of State, and as a presidential candidate.

 Some clothiers now sell professional womens suits as separates.